ajalt/colormath/docs/usage.md

 ## Chromatic adaptation

-When converting between color spaces that use different white points, the color are automatically adapted using Von Kries' method with the CIECAM02 CAT matrix.
+When converting between color spaces that use different white points, the color is automatically adapted using Von Kries' method with the CIECAM02 CAT matrix.
 If you'd like to perform chromatic adaptation using a different matrix (such as Bradford's), you can convert the color to XYZ and use [adaptTo].